Editorial: Family Standards Disclosure: Affiliate Policy

 Scooter rental is legal but high-risk for tourists due to hills, sand on roads, and left-side traffic.
 Only rent if you already ride motorcycles confidently, wear a full-face helmet, and carry insurance that covers two-wheel vehicles.

-What we used with a baby: Grab, pre-booked hotel transfers, and a long-term car rental for monthly leases — never a scooter with Victor on board.
+What we used with a baby: Grab, pre-booked hotel transfers, and a long-term car rental for monthly leases — never a scooter with Victor on the seat behind us.

 Transport options ranked